About the Trainer Program

 Trainer's receive CE Credit for accredited courses completed during the training process.

-COMING SOON: Special attendee discount for additional online learning courses from Overdose Lifeline.
+Special pass along attendee discount for additional online learning courses from Overdose Lifeline.

-• Register: You will be asked to register as a trainer/facilitator of the program.
+#1 Register: You will be asked to register as a trainer/facilitator.

-• Prerequisite: You will complete the Opioid Public Health Crisis prerequisite online course as the first part of your training process.
+#2 Prerequisite: You will complete the Opioid Public Health Crisis prerequisite online course.

-• Coaching & Technical Assistance: Once you have completed steps 1-3, a live web meeting will be scheduled to review the program materials and toolset to help prepare you for your first delivery of the program.
+#4 Program Training & Technical Assistance: You will be prompted to schedule a 60-Minute web meeting to review the program materials and toolset to help prepare you for your first delivery of the program.

-• Resource Center: Access to the Trainer Resource Center and program materials.
+#5 Trainer Resource Center: You will gain access to the Trainer Resource Center and the Program materials.

 Guide to Harm Reduction (GHR-TR) Trainer